 Our History

-Hillsboro Sugarworks is named for the mountain on which our sugarbush is located.
+Hillsboro Mountain has a long history of producing maple syrup.
 When the first settlers arrived in the early 1830s they found the mountain blanketed with sugar maples.
 For over 130 years, two families, the Beanes and the Sweets, sugared on the north side of Hillsboro Mountain.

 Walking through the woods, you can still find old remnants of their farming and sugaring efforts – old sap buckets and the remains of sap tanks and evaporators along with cellar holes and foundations.
 Sometimes we will be startled by the remnants of an old barbed wire fence in an odd location in the middle of the woods.